seatable/seatable-admin-docs/manual/upgrade/extra-upgrade-notice.md

 NEW_DTABLE_IN_STORAGE_SERVER = True
 ```

-3.The enterprise version needs to add configuration items in dtable-db.conf to automatically back up the archived data in the data storage.
+3) Enterprise edition needs to add configuration items in dtable-db.conf to automatically back up the archived data in the dtable-db.

 In dtable-db.conf